-Research has shown that hearing colorblind messages predict negative outcomes among Whites, such as greater racial bias and negative affect; likewise colorblind messages cause stress in ethnic minorities, resulting in decreased cognitive performance (Holoien et al., 2011).
+Research has shown that hearing colorblind messages predict negative outcomes among White people, such as greater racial bias and negative affect; likewise colorblind messages cause stress in people of color, resulting in decreased cognitive performance (Holoien et al., 2011).
 Given how much is at stake, we can no longer afford to be blind.
 It's time for change and growth.
 It's time to see.

 The alternative to colorblindness is multiculturalism, an ideology that acknowledges, highlights, and celebrates ethnoracial differences.
 It recognizes that each tradition has something valuable to offer.
 It is not afraid to see how others have suffered as a result of racial conflict or differences.

 So, how do we become multicultural?
 The following suggestions would make a good start (McCabe, 2011):

 - Fostering personal friendships and organizational alliances.